What is chiropractic? Is it a safe treatment?

 The nervous system controls and coordinates all the functions of your body.
 If you interfere with the signals traveling over nerves, parts of your body will not get the proper nerve messages and will not be able to function at 100% of their innate abilities.
 In other words, some part of your body will not be working properly.
 It

-Is the responsibility of the Doctor of Chiropractic to locate subluxation, and reduce or correct them?
+Is the responsibility of the Practitioner of Chiropractic to locate subluxation, and reduce or correct them?
 This is done through a series of chiropractic adjustments specifically designed to correct the vertebral subluxations in your spine.
 Chiropractors are the only professionals who undergo years of training to be the experts at correcting subluxations.

 Chiropractors have known about the dangers of subluxations for over one hundred years.
 Today, more scientific evidence is showing the dangers of subluxations and the health benefits of correcting them.
 To be truly healthy, it is vital that your nervous system be functioning free of interference from subluxations.
 Our goal is to allow your body to return itself to the highest level of health possible by correcting VSC.
 Chiropractors are the ONLY health professionals trained in the detection, location, and correction of the VSC. — e.chiropractic.net